 (f) Temporary Transfer Assignment Method.
 A voluntary temporary transfer list will be established at each extraboard point for the purpose of assigning temporary transfers.
 Extraboard operators may sign this list at any time after becoming a member of the extraboard at such location by notifying their supervisor.
 Operators' elections to be on the voluntary list will be maintained in the Company's system.
 A new list will be printed and posted from time to time or when requested.
 Assignments from the voluntary list will be made by poling the voluntary list in seniority order.
-Assignments will be made up to four (4) days prior to departure.
+Assignments will be made between the 12th and 16th hour prior to departure.
 In the event no operators sign the list, or if the list is depleted, transfers will be assigned to the junior operator currently on the board at the time of the assignment.
-A junior operator will not be forced to two temporary transfers back-to-back, rather the next junior operator will be assigned.
-This does not prevent any operator from volunteering for back-to-back temporary transfers.
 Operators in their probationary period will not be assigned to a temporary transfer unless there are no other extraboard operators available for such assignment(s).

 In order to receive meal allowance, operators on temporary transfer must be available for work during the transfer period.
-For each unavailable occurrence, meal allowance will be reduced by the daily rate.
+For each unavailable occurrence meal allowance will be reduced by the daily rate.
 There will be no more than one reduction for a 24-hour period.
-However, operators on temporary transfers exceeding seven days will be allowed 24 hours after the seventh day and in each subsequent seven-day period with no penalty.
+However, operators on temporary transfers exceeding seven days will be allowed 24 hours after the seventh day and in each subsequent seven day period with no penalty.